 I am taken by, and have always been, drawn to water.
 My relationship with water has always had great memories.
 I love the instinctual pull it has on me.
-It always speaks to me with it’s magical tongue.
-The sound of the trickle, the gurgles, the whispers, …. always changes my mood.
-It’s the one place that I get to hear myself breathe.
+It always speaks to me with its magical tongue.
+The sound of the trickle. the gurgles, the whispers, always changes my mood. it’s the one place I get to hear myself breathe.
 Through breathing I settle in, and let go of all the mental chatter.
 It gives my mind a chance to rest.
 When I nourish myself in this way, it enables me to give and nurture others.
 Then I am happy.”

 San Diego, CA 92103

-Please feel free to contact me via email me or call me at any time to set up an appointment or if have any further questions.
+If you’re interested in setting up an appointment or have any further questions, please feel free to contact me via email me or call me at any time